-Student Nurses: Student Nurses RNs: RNs Looked for in an occupation (a.) (n=160) Mean Considered when choosing Nursing (b.) (n=1846) Mean Working to help others 4.6 Ability to help others 4.3 Interesting work 4.6 Interesting and challenging work 4.2 Working closely with people 4.4 Ability to work closely with people 4.0 Job security 4.3 Job security 3.9 Challenging work 4.2 Mentally challenging work 3.8 Ability to leave the workforce and return later to that occupation 4.3 Ability to leave the job and return later 3.6 Ability to make a strong contribution to society 4.1 Ability to make a strong contribution to society 3.6 Opportunities for travel 3.9 Opportunities for travel 3.6 Exciting work 4.0 Exciting work 3.4 Community respect for your occupa- 3.9 Community respect for nurses 3.2 tion Potential to combine work and family commitments 4.2 Ability to combine work and family commitments 3.2 Flexible hours of work 4.0 Flexible hours of work 3.2 Future earnings potential 3.7 Future earnings potential 3.0 Opportunities for promotion / advancement 3.6 Opportunities for promotion/ advancement Responsibility and autonomy in 3.0 Responsibility in job 4.1 Responsibility and autonomy in profession 3.0 Pleasant working conditions 3.6 Pleasant working conditions 2.9 Professional prestige / high status 2.6 The profession was perceived to carry prestige 2.7 Graduate starting salary 3.1 Starting salary 2.6 Opportunities for creativity and originality 2.8 Opportunities for creativity and originality 2.6 a.
-Q20 Nowak et al 2003 'What are you looking for in an occupation?
-Please indicate the importance, if any, you attach to each of the following job characteristics.'
-(1= No Importance at all, 2= Minor, 3=some, 4=Important, 5=Very Important)
+Student Nurses: Looked for in an occupation Student Nurses (n=160) RNs: Considered when choosing Nursing RNs (n=1846) • Mean Mean Working to help others 4.6 Ability to help others 4.3 Interesting work 4.6 Interesting & challenging work 4.2 Working closely with people 4.4 Ability to work closely with people 4.0 Job security 4.3 Job security 3.9 Challenging work 4.2 Mentally challenging work 3.8 Ability to leave the workforce & return later to that occupation 4.3 Ability to leave the job and return later 3.6 Ability to make a strong contribution to society 4.1 Ability to make a strong contribution to society 3.6 Opportunities for travel 3.9 Opportunities for travel 3.6 Exciting work 4.0 Exciting work 3.4 Community respect for your occupation 3.9 Community respect for nurses 3.2 Potential to combine work & family commitments 4.2 Ability to combine work and family commitments 3.2 Flexible hours of work 4.0 Flexible hours of work 3.2 Future earnings potential 3.7 Future earnings potential 3.0 Opportunities for promotion / advancement 3.6 Opportunities for promotion/advancement 3.0 Responsibility in job 4.1 Responsibility and autonomy in profession 3.0 Pleasant working conditions 3.6 Pleasant working conditions 2.9 Professional prestige / high status 2.6 The profession was perceived to carry prestige 2.7 Graduate starting salary 3.1 Starting salary 2.6 Opportunities for creativity and originality 2.8 Opportunities for creativity and originality 2.6 a.
+Q20 Nowak et al 2003 "What are you looking for in an occupation?
+Please indicate the importance, if any, you attach to each of the following job characteristics."
+(I= No Importance at all, 2= Minor, 3=some, 4=Important, 5=Very Important)